hail-is/hail/hail/python/hail/docs/experimental/vcf_combiner.rst

 VCF Combiner
 ============

-Library functions for combining gVCFS and sparse matrix tables into larger sparse matrix tables.
+Library functions for combining GVCFS and sparse matrix tables into larger sparse matrix tables.

 What this module provides:
-    - A Sensible way to transform input gVCFS.
+    - A Sensible way to transform input GVCFS.
     - The combining function.

 What this module does not provide: